Stuck trying to figure out why your oven won’t turn on?

-5. The Oven Control Board Is Not Behaving Properly
+#5 The Oven Control Board Is Not Behaving Properly

 It has a wide variety of relays that are responsible for sending signals to the various functions of the oven.
 This includes your baking system, your broiling system, and any other settings you might have.

-This is a very rare problem with an oven, so you need to look closely to make sure this is the issue.
+This is a very rare problem, so you need to look closely to make sure this is the issue.
 It has a wide variety of components, and you need to test all of them individually before you determine if you need to replace the oven control board.

-6. The Gas Safety Valve Has Failed
+#6 The Gas Safety Valve Has Failed

 You do not want gas going to the oven when it is not turned on because this creates a significant safety issue.

-If the safety valve has failed, the oven is not going to heat.
-The safety valve might not open, so gas cannot flow to the oven.
-Without gas going to the oven, you cannot cook anything.
+If the safety valve has failed, the oven won’t turn on.
+The safety valve might not open, so gas cannot flow into the oven.

 Similar to the oven control board, this is a very unusual problem with an oven.
 Therefore, you should take a look at all the other parts before you settle on the gas safety valve.